All Products

 High Service Availability

 This feature is disabled by default.
-If you enable high availability, EMR creates multiple master nodes to support high availability for ResourceManager and NameNode.
-EMR distributes these nodes across different underlying hardware to reduce the risk of failure.
+When you enable high availability, EMR creates multiple Master nodes to support high availability for ResourceManager and NameNode.
+These nodes are distributed across different underlying hardware to reduce the risk of failure.

 Optional Services (Select One At Least)